ALERT: Antibiotic Levaquin Linked to Peripheral Neuropathy, Tendon Injury

 Patient Reports of Tendon Rupture to the FDA

 Between November 1997 and December 2005, the FDA received reports of 262 cases of tendon ruptures, 258 cases of tendonitis, and 274 cases of other tendon disorders associated with the use of fluoroquinolone antibiotics, with 175 of those occurring since the beginning of 2003.
 From January 2006 through March 31, 2007 the FDA adverse events database received 74 additional reports of tendon ruptures, for a total of 336 cases of tendon rupture reported since November 1997.

 Injured by Levaquin?

-Contact Bernstein Liebhard’s exerpienced Levaquin trial attorneys for a free and confidential case evaluation by calling (877) 779-1414 or by clicking here.
+If you were injured by a fluoroquinolone antibiotic, contact Bernstein Liebhard’s experienced Levaquin attorneys to learn more about your legal rights.
+Free and confidential case evaluation can be obtained by calling (877) 779-1414 or by clicking here.